influxdata/flux/docs/SPEC.md

 ##### Sum

-Stddev is an aggregate operation.
+Sum is an aggregate operation.
 For each aggregated column, it outputs the sum of the non null record.
 The output column type is the same as the input column type.